danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 ### CustomersController Create

 When the "Create Customer" button is clicked from the new form, it will submit a POST request to the `CustomersController#create` method.
 This method must be modified to use the `CustomerForm` model instead of `Customer`.
 We also need to define a `customer_form_params` method to specify the allowed fields for customer creation.

-If the customer is saved successfully, redirect to the show view, providing the `customer` instance variable of the `customer_form` object.
-Otherwise, render the `new` view with a 422 Unprocessable Entity HTTP response.
+If the customer is saved successfully, the `create` method should redirect to the show view, providing the `customer` instance variable of the `customer_form` object.
+Otherwise, render the `new` view with a 422 Unprocessable Entity HTTP response code.
 Since the `@customer_form` instance variable has been set, the `new` view will be able to iterate over its `errors` property and display them:

 ```ruby
 # app/controllers/customers_controller.rb
 class CustomersController < ApplicationController

   # POST /customers or /customers.json
   def create
     # Initialize the ActiveModel with form parameters from the view